Background pattern

 • The same dose as described in the table, but administered once every 3 days.
 The maximum dose is 12 mg per kilogram of body weight every 72 hours.

-In some cases, doctors may prescribe different doses than those described.
-Follow exactly the administration instructions indicated by your doctor.
-Consult your doctor or pharmacist if you have any doubts.
+Sometimes, doctors may prescribe different doses than those described.
+Follow the instructions for administration exactly as indicated by your doctor.
+Consult your doctor or pharmacist if you have doubts.

-Your doctor may change your dose, depending on how well your kidneys are functioning
+Your doctor may change the dose, depending on how well your kidneys are functioning.

 In case of overdose or accidental ingestion, consult your doctor, pharmacist, or go to the nearest hospital immediately.
-You can also call the Toxicological Information Service, phone: 91 562 04 20, indicating the medication and the amount taken.
-Symptoms of a possible overdose may include hearing, seeing, feeling, and thinking things that are not real (hallucinations and paranoid behavior).
-It may be appropriate to initiate symptomatic treatment (with supportive measures and gastric lavage if necessary).
+You can also call the Toxicology Information Service, phone: 91 562 04 20, indicating the medicine and the amount taken.
+The symptoms of a possible overdose may include hearing, seeing, feeling, and thinking things that are not real (hallucinations and paranoid behavior).
+It may be appropriate to initiate symptomatic treatment (with supportive measures and stomach lavage if necessary).

-Do not take a double dose to make up for the missed doses.
-If you forget to take a dose, take it as soon as you remember.
-If it is almost time for the next dose, do not take the missed dose.
+Do not take a double dose to make up for forgotten doses.
+If you have forgotten to take a dose, take it as soon as you remember.
+If it is almost time for the next dose, do not take the forgotten dose.

 4. Possible Adverse Effects

-• Generalized rash, high body temperature, and enlarged lymph nodes (DRESS syndrome or drug hypersensitivity syndrome).
+• Widespread rash, high body temperature, and enlarged lymph nodes (DRESS syndrome or drug hypersensitivity syndrome).

-• Sudden palpitations while breathing, difficulty breathing, or chest tightness.
+• Sudden wheezing, difficulty breathing, or chest tightness.

 • Swelling of the eyelids, face, or lips.